WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 Keeping your WordPress version, plugins, and themes up to date is crucial to maintaining a healthy WordPress site.

 It enhances site performance and security.
-Also, an up-to-date website can improve loading time, resolve Core Web Vital issues, clean up codes, etc.
+An up-to-date website can also improve loading time, resolve Core Web Vital issues, clean up codes, and more.

-WordPress provides automatic updates for its major and minor releases since version 5.6.
+Since version 5.6, WordPress has provided automatic updates for its major and minor releases.
 You can check if your WordPress site automatically updates upon version releases.

 Go to WordPress> dashboard> updates.